Rajganez/crud_users/README.md

 # Student User Management Application

 This project is a single-page React application that fetches and displays student user data using the JSONPlaceholder API.
-It features efficient conditional rendering, form validation, and error handling to provide a seamless and performant user experience.
+It features efficient conditional rendering, form validation, form Sanitization, Context-API State management and error handling to provide a seamless and performant user experience.

 [Live Demo](https://studentusers.netlify.app/)
 Access the live version of this project by clicking the link above.